Lessons learned. PRIVATE SEARCHES.

 Lessons learned.
 ADVISORY

 Investing in building trust.
-When the Chief Purchasing Officer of this multibillion corporation got on board, it didn’t take him long to realize that his team was in disarray.
-Changing people and/or the org chart would have had little effect.
+When the Chief Purchasing Officer of this multibillion corporation got on board, it didn’t take him long to realize that changing people and/or the org chart would have had little effect.
 He knew that he had to address a more fundamental issue: trust.
-We immediately conducted an in-depth study on the topic for him, covering Europe, the Americas and Asia.
-Out of the 13 behaviors we investigated, we identified the top 2 which gave him a solid foundation to rebuild pride and confidence.
+We conducted an in-depth study on the topic for him, covering Europe, the Americas and Asia.
+We identified the top 2 behaviors which gave him a solid foundation to rebuild pride and confidence.

 Functional Alignment Produces Powerful Results.
 The Managing Director of this Private Bank was a born business developer.
-Marketing had difficulty to understand his initiatives and was not acting as an efficient sparring partner.
-We put in place a workshop involving Research, Advisory, Marketing and HR, together with the Front Team Leaders to define the strategy and go-to-market approach with a more coordinated spirit, by increasing buy-in and collaboration.
+We put in place a workshop involving Research, Advisory, Marketing and HR, together with the Front Team Leaders to define a go-to-market approach with a more coordinated spirit, by increasing buy-in and collaboration.

 Money is not the Solution.
 The Owner of a local multimillion business wanted to put in place a succession program based on rewarding loyalty and encouraging responsibility.
-The intention was to implement an additional bonus scheme to instill a better engagement.
-After our intervention, it turned out that executives were more interested in working on the contents of their respective Positions as well as on the rationale of the Organization rather than receiving a “simple” monetary incentive based on discretionary (i.e. arbitrary) judgment.
+After our intervention, it turned out that executives were more interested in working on the contents of their respective positions rather than receiving a “simple” monetary incentive based on discretionary (i.e. arbitrary) judgment.

 A 360° experience.
 When a Senior Director of this financial partnership expressed his motivation to leave the Firm to become independent, he believed that time had come for him to know what people thought of him.
 Our 360-degree methodology was a precedent that never happed at that level.
 Constructive feedback to both parties allowed a positive transition and successful collaboration.